IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 ― <a href="https://en.wikipedia.org/wiki/Socrates" target="_blank">Socrates</a>

+>“Does it not shame you to mingle murder and blood with their beneficent fruits?
+Other carnivora you call savage and ferocious - lions and tigers and serpents - while yourselves come behind them in no species of barbarity.
+And yet for them murder is the only means of sustenance; whereas to you it is a superfluous luxury and **crime**!”

+― <a href="https://en.wikipedia.org/wiki/Plutarch" target="_blank">Plutarch</a>

+>“For if the moral law commands that we ought to be better human beings now, it inescapably follows that we must be capable of being better human beings.”[<a href="https://en.wikipedia.org/wiki/Ought_implies_can" target="_blank">Ought implies can</a>]

 >“Religion is too important a matter to its devotees to be a **subject of ridicule**.
 If they indulge in absurdities, they are to be **pitied** rather than ridiculed.”

+>“There is … only a single categorical imperative and it is this: Act only on that maxim through which you can at the same time will that it should become a universal law.”

+>“The death of dogma is the birth of morality.”

+>“I freely admit: it was David Hume's remark that first, many years ago, interrupted my **dogmatic slumber** and gave a completely different direction to my enquiries in the field of speculative philosophy.”

+>“As everybody likes to be honoured, so people imagine that God also wants to be honoured.
+They forget that the fulfilment of duty towards men is the only honour adequate to him.
+Thus is formed the conception of a religion of worship, instead of a merely moral religion. … **Apart from moral conduct, all that man thinks himself able to do in order to become acceptable to God is mere superstition and religious folly**.”

+>“Man's greatest concern is to know how he shall properly fill his place in the universe and correctly understand what he must be in order to be a man.”

+>“Beneficence is a duty.
+He who often practices this, and sees his beneficent purpose succeed, comes at last really to love him whom he has benefited.”

 ― <a href="https://en.wikipedia.org/wiki/Immanuel_Kant" target="_blank">Immanuel Kant</a>